Though we are now in the cool, crispy days of fall, I have reflected back on the food discoveries and adventures we had this summer!

 Our summers always involve a fair amount of indulgence.
 With all of us home for the summer months, we find plenty of excuses to eat out, barbecue, host gatherings, and get creemees.
-And when we still don’t have our fill we hit the road to look for more eats out there.
-Though the Thanksgiving and Christmas holiday season is the time when most folks find themselves overindulging in food and drink, for us the belt-busting happens in the summer season.
+And when we still don’t have our fill we hit the road to look for more good eats out there.
+Though the Thanksgiving and Christmas holiday season is the time when most folks find themselves over-consuming food and drink, for us the belt-busting happens in the summer season.

 In typical fashion we had many gatherings here this summer.
 With a blue pool and a hot grill, we are happy to host and feed our hungry friends.
-The Taco & Margarita Cook-Off was one such gathering, although that was by far the most elaborate!
-For this one we had no grill going, but plenty of tacos, sides, drinks, and desserts.
+The first annual Taco & Margarita Cook-Off was one such gathering, and it was by far the most elaborate!
+For this cook-off we had no grill going, but plenty of tacos, sides, drinks, and desserts.

 And the tacos were freaking awesome.

 Besides the gatherings at our home, we did hit the road for food quite a bit this summer.
 I came across this list on OnlyInYourState.com right at the start of the season: 12 Great ‘Hole In The Wall’ Restaurants in Vermont That Will Blow Your Taste Buds Away.
 Though we made it our mission to get to all twelve during the summer, we are now fully ensconced in fall and find we still have five to go.
-(One of these however was not our fault because we drove 2+ hours to get there only to find it closed!)
-We have had some amazing, local food thanks to this list, and here are the holes we did find:
+(One of these however was not our fault because we drove 2+ hours to get there only to find it closed!
+Sad face.)
+We had some amazing, local food thanks to this list, and here are the holes we did find:

-- This restaurant is just minutes from us, in downtown Burlington: the East West Cafe, where we had sumptuous and spicy Thai food.
+This restaurant is just minutes from us, in downtown Burlington: the East West Cafe, where we had sumptuous and spicy Thai food.

 Choosing just one of the enticing varieties was difficult, but we were very satisfied with the locally sourced beef burgers and all the trimmings.

 This is the cutest little bakery ever, though at first we were confused because the address brought us to a ranch house on a road leading up to Burke Mountain.
 As we pulled in, the owner Danielle Ekasala came running out her front door (she had just been doing dishes) and opened up a door on her garage to reveal a tiny bakery in the converted space!

-- Sugar and Spice in Mendon is another local eatery located on the way to the slopes, in this case the slopes of Killington Resort.
+This restaurant in Mendon is another local eatery located on the way to the slopes, in this case the slopes of Killington Resort.
 They’re famous for their rich breakfasts and baked goods.

-Their menu was UNbelieveable… it covered three entire walls, written in chalk, ceiling to counter (including that little bit of wall that goes over the tops of cabinets and doorways!)
-I though making a choice at the Burger Barn was hard… it was nothing compared to The Sandwich Shoppe.
+Their menu was UNbelieveable… it covered three entire walls, written in chalk, ceiling to counter (including the little bits of wall that go over the tops of cabinets and doorways!)
+I thought making a choice at the Burger Barn was hard… it was nothing compared to The Sandwich Shoppe.

-My mom had been telling me for months to give it a try and it did not disappoint.
+My mom had told me for months to give it a try, and it did not disappoint.
 I had a savory bangers n’ mash and my son had his first ever fish n’ chips.
 It was a massive-sized portion of fish too!
 We both loved our meals.

 Eaton’s is a fascinating stop, a huge, rambling barn that sits right at the intersection of Routes 14 and 107 in South Royalton.
-The interior as you walk through has that great, aged wood smell and plenty of creaks and squeaks characteristic of a structure that’s been around awhile.
+The interior as you walk through has that great, aged wood smell, and plenty of creaks and squeaks characteristic of a structure that’s been around awhile.

 We are still committed to getting to the remaining hole-in-the-wall restaurants on the list.
 If we have to extend our challenge into winter, I’m sure we won’t mind.